Quintor/StudyBits/README.md

 In order to develop for StudyBits a couple of dependencies need to be installed:

 1. Install [libindy](https://github.com/hyperledger/indy-sdk/tree/master/libindy)
-    The current version of StudyButs requires Libindy v1.6.6 to be installed, note that later versions are not supperted currently.
+    The current version of StudyButs requires Libindy v1.6.6 to be installed, note that later versions are not supported currently.

 2. Make sure [Project Lombok](https://projectlombok.org/) can work it's magic.
 In your IDE of choice, please enable precompiling.

 ### How to send a PR <a name="pullrequests"></a>

-Before sending a PR make sure to be complient with the following:
+Before sending a PR make sure to be compliant with the following:

 + Do not create many PRs for one feature.
 Consider implementing a complete feature before sending a PR.
 + Consider sending a design doc folder for a new feature.